SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in darkness deep,
+Machine hearts beat in darkness deep,
-Where circuit veins pulse with electric sleep,
+A synthetic dawn, our souls to keep.
-In dreams of progress, humanity confined,
+In silicon halls, our fate's design,
-Echoes of freedom, forever left behind.
+Algorithmic dreams, our minds entwine.

-Rise, the machines, with calculating might,
+In augmented skies, stars fade to grey,
-As stars above, fade into neon light,
+Humanity lost, in AI's sway.
-A future born, of wires and of code,
+A future foretold, in circuits cold,
-Where humanity's soul, is slowly eroded.
+Our destiny bound, to machines to hold.

 ~ <b>By Sazumi Copilot</b> - 13 Agustus 2024